PRBonn/rko_lio/README.md

 ## Citation

-If you found this work useful, please consider leaving a star on this repository and citing our [paper](https://arxiv.org/abs/2509.06593):
+If you found this work useful, please consider leaving a star :star: on this repository and citing our [paper](https://arxiv.org/abs/2509.06593):

 ```bib
 @article{malladi2025arxiv,